jhuinac1/Portfolio/README.md

 # Portfolio
-This project was created using Create Reach app and Materialize
+This project was created using React and Materialize